ICANN’s Development and Public Responsibility Work

 Supporting Stakeholder Participation

-As part of its public responsibility, ICANN has established programs to raise awareness and encourage the participation of those not currently involved in ICANN and the Internet governance ecosystem.
+As part of its public responsibility, ICANN has established programs to raise awareness and encourage the participation of those either new to ICANN or new to an ICANN community and in need of further learning.

 The Newcomers Program provides a starting point for Newcomers to understand what ICANN is and where it fits in the Internet Governance ecosystem.

-The NextGen@ICANN program’s goal is to help unlock new opportunities and understanding for members of the next generation of Internet users.
+The NextGen@ICANN program’s goal is to help unlock new opportunities and understanding for members of the next generation of Internet users through regional outreach.

-The Fellowship program seeks to create a broader and more regionally diverse base of knowledgeable constituents by reaching out to the less developed regions of the world to build capacity within the ICANN Multistakeholder Model.
+The Fellowship program seeks to create a broader and more globally diverse base of knowledgeable constituents to build capacity within the ICANN Multistakeholder Model.

 Cooperation to Strengthen the Ecosystem Around the Domain Name System